keploy/samples-go/echo-sql/README.md

 **We got 80.3% without writing any testcases or mocks for mongo db!!**

-So no need to setup dependencies like mongoDB, web-go locally or write mocks for your testing.
+So no need to setup dependencies like PostgreSQL, web-go locally or write mocks for your testing.

-**The application thinks it's talking to mongoDB 😄**
+**The application thinks it's talking to
+Postgres 😄**

 Go to the Keploy Console/testruns to get deeper insights on what testcases ran, what failed.